hc017/CyberResponse-trail-/README.md

 - [Contributing](#contributing)
 - [License](#license)
 ## Features
-The CyberSoochna Incident Response Portal are included here:
+The CyberResponse Incident Response Portal are included here:

 - **Issue Reporting**: Users can report issues with detailed descriptions.
 - **Automatic Categorization**: Issues are automatically categorized based on predefined rules or algorithms.